stephcrete/REST-API-Design-Guide-Wiki/HTTP-Status-Codes-Success-(2xx).md

 * bulk creation
 * bulk update

-You MUST NOT use 200 OK for everything!
+:x: You MUST NOT use 200 OK for everything!

 # 201 (Created)
 Should be used after a successful POST creation request.